 I think that wealth, much like temperature, is relative too.
 One person might feel wealthy making a certain amount of money while another person, making the same amount of money, might feel like they’ve only got pennies to their name.
 Some of us might scoff when a doctor or lawyer says they don’t make enough money and are living paycheck to paycheck.
 When this happens, we wonder how someone making six figures can spend so much money.

 But if you look at where they live, who they hang out with, and what type of persona they have to project to others, you can sort of see how this can happen.
-A big shot lawyer living in a high end neighborhood, surrounded by other big shot professionals, is necessarily going to feel like they need a ton of stuff in order to keep up with everyone around them.
+A big shot lawyer living in a high-end neighborhood, surrounded by other big shot lawyers and professionals, is necessarily going to feel like they need a ton of stuff in order to keep up with everyone around them.
 You can’t ride the bus to work when everyone else around you drives.
 And you can’t live in a modest house when everyone else has a giant house.

 Keep adding all that stuff up and suddenly, you might make six figures and just not feel all that wealthy.
 You might be wealthy in the traditional sense, but you sure won’t feel wealthy.